-SOUTH BEND, Ind. – An Indiana restaurant that erected billboards with references to the 1978 Jonestown cult massacre has removed the signs following complaints from residents.
+SOUTH BEND, Ind. – A northern Indiana restaurant that erected billboards referring to the 1978 Jonestown cult massacre in which more than 900 people died has removed the signs following complaints that the signs were offensive.

-The South Bend Tribune reports that the restaurant, Hacienda, posted signs with the message, "We're like a cult with better Kool-Aid" and showed a glass containing an alcoholic beverage next to the phrase "To die for!"
+The billboards included the statement, "We're like a cult with better Kool-Aid," over a glass containing a mixed drink, as well as the phrase "To die for!"

-More than 900 members of Jim Jones' People's Temple drank cyanide-laced, grape-flavored punch in a mass murder and suicide at the group's compound in Guyana.
+In November 1978, more than 900 members of Jim Jones' People's Temple drank cyanide-laced, grape-flavored punch in a mass murder and suicide in the group's compound in Guyana.

 Patricia Barbera-Brown of South Bend, who lives a few blocks away from one of the billboards, said she was so shocked when she initially read the message that she drove around the block.